seanpmaxwell/overnight/src/core/README.md

 #### See how awesome this is!

-Without the above decorators we would have to wrap each controller method with some something like:
+Without the above decorators we would have to wrap each controller method with something like:

 ```typescript